CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition

-For further details on this derivation, please refer to Likas~\cite{likas1999reinforcement}.
-The main difference is that we do not consider our clusters to be Bernoulli units, where the modification of the cluster representative is discrete (either 0 or 1).
-Instead, we modify the cluster centroid with $z_{i}$, which is continuous between 0 and 1.
+For further details on this derivation, please see the Supplementary Material as well as Likas~\cite{likas1999reinforcement}.
+The main difference between our model and Likas' is that we do not consider cluster updates to be Bernoulli units.
+Instead, we modify the cluster centroid with the classification score $z_{i}$, which is continuous in the range between 0 and 1.